 The department recommends strongly for students planning to major or minor in psychology to take PSY 100 as soon as possible and then PSY 210.
-Furthermore, the department recommends strongly that PSY 210 be either completed (with a grade of C- or higher), or in progress (with student in good standing), before students declare the psychology major (before the end of their sophomore year), or before they declare their psychology minor (Junior year).
+Furthermore, the department recommends strongly that PSY 210 be either completed (with a grade of C- or higher), or in progress (with student in good standing), before students declare the psychology major (before the end of their sophomore year), or before they declare their psychology minor (junior year).
 In addition, after taking PSY 100, students interested in majoring or minoring in psychology should take only one 200-level elective course before enrolling in PSY 210.
 Students who earn below a C- in more than one psychology course may be restricted from retaking psychology courses or enrolling in psychology courses from the same category (e.g., 200-level, laboratory courses, etc).
 In such cases, students are urged to consult with their psychology advisors or the Department Chair to consider available options and/or alternate plans.
 These recommendations are intended to support student success in choosing and completing psychology as a major/minor.
-All students are encouraged to work closely with their advisor to meet the Psychology Department’s recommendations.
+All students are encouraged to work closely with their advisor to meet the department’s recommendations.

-Students are eligible to receive academic credit toward their psychology major for a maximum of two courses taken at institutions elsewhere.
-Students pursuing the psychology minor may transfer a maximum of one course toward their psychology minor.
+Students are eligible to receive academic credit toward the psychology major for a maximum of two courses taken at institutions elsewhere.
+Students pursuing the psychology minor may transfer a maximum of one course toward the psychology minor.
 A grade of C- or higher must be earned for all transfer courses.
-No online courses are eligible for transfer credit.
 Students planning to transfer courses from another institution while they are students of Hobart and William Smith Colleges must consult with and secure approval from the Psychology Department chair prior to enrolling in a course.
+Online courses are not eligible for transfer credit.
 For those transfer students who had previously matriculated at another institution prior to their attendance at Hobart and William Smith Colleges, the number of transfer courses accepted toward the major or minor is negotiable.
-In such cases, the Psychology Department chair determines which courses can count toward the HWS psychology major or minor.
+In such cases, the Psychology Department Chair determines which courses will count toward the HWS psychology major or minor.

 REQUIREMENTS FOR THE MAJOR (B.A.)

-PSY 100 or PSY 101 and PSY 210; one course from laboratory group A; one course from laboratory group B; two 300-level non-lab courses; four additional psychology courses, only one of which may be at the 400-level, one of which must be the prerequisite for a 300-level group A lab course, and one of which must be the prerequisite for the 300-level group B lab course; and one course from outside the department that provides another perspective on behavior.
+PSY 100 and PSY 210; one course from laboratory group A; one course from laboratory group B; two 300-level non-lab courses; four additional psychology courses, only one of which may be at the 400-level, one of which must be the prerequisite for a 300-level group A lab course, and one of which must be the prerequisite for the 300-level group B lab course; and one course from outside of the department that provides another perspective on behavior.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted toward the major.

 REQUIREMENTS FOR THE MAJOR (B.S.)

-All of the requirements for the B.A. in psychology, plus five additional courses in the natural sciences, approved by the adviser, assuming the course that provides a perspective on behavior from a discipline other than psychology is in the natural sciences.
+All of the requirements for the B.A. in psychology, plus five additional courses in the natural sciences, approved by the advisor, assuming the course that provides a perspective on behavior from a discipline other than psychology is in the natural sciences.
 Otherwise, six additional natural science courses are needed.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted toward the major.

 REQUIREMENTS FOR THE MINOR